gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 Many open-source projects are single vendor projects.
 It is a handful of core developers who are developing the software.
 And these developers are on payroll at the open-source company.

 Software development is like that.
-One can contribute on the edges of the project through well defined interfaces (Terraform providers, plugins etc) or fix an odd bug, but changing the core of the system requires great deal of technical and organizational knowledge.
+One can contribute on the edges of the project through well defined interfaces (Terraform providers, plugins etc) or fix an odd bug, but changing the core of the system requires a great deal of technical and organizational knowledge.
 So if your software does not need integrations, or not a foundational tech like Linux or Kubernetes, chances are that contributions are just not of high enough quality, or they simply don't match the roadmap.

 #### Contributions at Gimlet